Everything you need to know about visiting Abu Dhabi in July

 - Explore the inside of Qasr Al Watan, the UAE’s Presidential Palace gives the Sheikh Zayed Grand Mosque a run for its money as the most beautiful building in the country.

-Day trips from Abu Dhabi in July
+Day Trips From Abu Dhabi in July 2024

 Dubai day trips have become a whole lot easier with the removal of domestic border checkpoints, so a day trip to Dubai should definitely be in your plans during a trip to Abu Dhabi.
 Some highlights you might want to experience in July:

-- Take an indoor ski lesson at Ski Dubai, Mall of the Emirates
+- Take an indoor ski lesson at Ski Dubai, Mall of the Emirates.

-- Spend an evening in Downtown Dubai – enjoy the sunset at Burj Khalifa, followed by dinner around the fountain show on Burj Lake and enjoying the indoor attractions of Dubai Mall
+- Spend an evening in Downtown Dubai – enjoy the sunset at Burj Khalifa, followed by dinner around the fountain show on Burj Lake and enjoying the indoor attractions of Dubai Mall.

 - Take a birds-eye view of the city from the Dubai Frame

-- Visit the Museum of the Future for a glimpse of life 50 years from now in the city’s most surreal new building
+- Visit the Museum of the Future for a glimpse of life 50 years from now in the city’s most surreal new building.

 You can find a complete guide to the best of Dubai in July over here on our partner site dubaitravelplanner.com

-Abu Dhabi with kids in July
+Abu Dhabi With Kids in July 2024

-- WB World Abu Dhabi – the world’s largest indoor theme park
+- WB World Abu Dhabi – the world’s largest indoor theme park based around Looney Toon and DC Comic favourite characters – see our full review here!

 - Ferrari World – ride the world’s fastest rollercoaster and check out the thrilling new family zone with some of the best thrilling roller coasters and rides for kids under 12.